ShubhamKarampure/HackXplore-Eduverse-2.0/flask/virtualisation_materials.md

 ---
 marp: true
-theme: gaia
+theme: default
 paginate: true
-backgroundColor: "#1E1E2E"
-color: white

 ---
 ### Virtualization

 ---
-marp=true
-theme=default
+marp: true
+theme: default
 ---
-# Virtualization: An Introduction (T123)
+# Virtualization: An Introduction

-*   Based on: "Cloud Computing: Theory and Practice" by Dan C. Marinescu
+*   **Topic:** Virtualization
-*   Virtualization is a key technology in cloud computing.
+*   **Description:** Explores the concept of virtualization and its importance in cloud computing.
-*   It separates hardware from software for better system efficiency.
-*   A 2009 Gartner report identified virtualization as a top strategic technology.
+*   **Attribution: 67e4cd88db95232462e03ed0

 ---
-# The Core Idea

-*   Traditional systems: Host OS directly manages hardware.
+## What is Virtualization?

+*   Separating hardware from software for improved system efficiency.
-*   Virtualization: Multiple guest OSs run on the same hardware, independent of the host OS.
+*   Allows multiple operating systems (guest OS) to run on the same hardware, independent of the host OS.
-*   This is achieved by adding a *virtualization layer*.
+*   Enhances the use of compute engines, networks, and storage.
+*   Gartner Report (2009): Virtualization was a top strategic technology.

 ---
-# Virtualization Layer: The Hypervisor
+## The Virtualization Layer

+*   Achieved by adding a *virtualization layer* between the hardware and the operating system.
-*   The virtualization layer is also known as the *hypervisor* or *Virtual Machine Monitor (VMM)*.
+*   This layer is known as the **hypervisor** or **Virtual Machine Monitor (VMM)**.
-*   It manages the VMs.
-*   It converts real hardware into virtual hardware.
+*   The VMM converts real hardware into virtual hardware.
-*   Allows different OSs (e.g., Linux, Windows) to run simultaneously on the same physical machine.
+*   Enables different OS (e.g., Linux and Windows) to run simultaneously on the same physical machine.

 ---
-# Levels of Virtualization Implementation
+## Levels of Virtualization Implementation

 *   **Hardware Abstraction Level:** Virtualization directly on bare hardware.
     *   Creates a virtual hardware environment for VMs.
-    *   Manages underlying hardware.
+    *   Manages underlying hardware through virtualization.
-    *   Aims to improve hardware utilization by multiple users.
+    *   Aims to improve hardware utilization by multiple users concurrently.
-    *   Example: Xen hypervisor.
+    *   Example: Xen hypervisor for x86-based machines.

 ---
-# Levels of Virtualization Implementation (cont.)
+## Levels of Virtualization Implementation (cont.)

-*   **Operating System Level:** Abstraction layer between OS and applications.
+*   **Operating System Level:** Abstraction layer between the OS and user applications.
     *   Creates isolated containers on a single physical server.
     *   OS instances utilize the hardware.

 ---
-# Hypervisor Architecture
+## Hypervisor Architecture

+*   Supports hardware-level virtualization on bare metal devices (CPU, memory, disk, network).
-*   Hypervisor sits directly between hardware and OS.
+*   Hypervisor sits directly between the physical hardware and the OS.
-*   Supports hardware-level virtualization.
-*   Manages CPU, memory, disk, and network interfaces.
+*   Also known as VMM.

 ---
-# Types of Virtualization Architectures
+## Types of Virtualization Architectures

-*   **Hypervisor Architecture:** Described previously.
+*   **Hypervisor Architecture:** Direct access to hardware.
 *   **Paravirtualization:** Guest OS is modified to cooperate with the hypervisor.
 *   **Host-Based Virtualization:** Virtualization layer runs on top of a host OS.

 ---
-# Examples of Virtualization Technologies
+## Examples of Virtualization Technologies

 *   **VMware Workstation:** Host-based virtualization.
-*   **Xen:** Hypervisor for various architectures (IA-32, x86-64, Itanium, PowerPC).
-Can modify Linux to act as a hypervisor.
+*   **Xen:** Hypervisor for IA-32, x86-64, Itanium, and PowerPC 970 hosts.
 *   **KVM (Kernel-based Virtual Machine):** Linux kernel virtualization infrastructure.
-Supports hardware-assisted virtualization and paravirtualization.
+    *   Supports hardware-assisted virtualization (Intel VT-x or AMD-v).
+    *   Supports paravirtualization (VirtIO framework).

 ---
-# KVM and VirtIO

-*   KVM uses Intel VT-x or AMD-v for hardware-assisted virtualization.
-*   It uses VirtIO framework for paravirtualization.
-*   VirtIO includes:
-    *   Paravirtual Ethernet card
-    *   Disk I/O controller
-    *   Balloon device (memory management)
-    *   VGA graphics interface

----
-# Benefits of Virtualization
+## Benefits of Virtualization

 *   Improved resource utilization.
 *   Application flexibility.
 *   Better system efficiency.
 *   Enlarged memory space (virtual memory).

-*   Enhanced use of compute engines, networks, and storage.
+---
+## Importance in Cloud Computing

+*   Virtualization is fundamental to cloud computing.
+*   Enables efficient resource allocation and management in cloud environments.
+*   Supports the creation of virtual machines and containers, which are essential building blocks for cloud services.